JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 </div>
 ```

-The `class` is used JavaScript-side to "find" the outputs in the DOM (document object model) and generate the output.
-The function `boxxyOutput` could thus be as shown below, the `id` is passed along to the `<div>` which is created with a `boxxy` class that will be used in the output binding to find that element and generate the output within that very `<div>` using data that will be passed from the server.
+The `class` is used JavaScript-side to "find" the outputs in the DOM and generate the output.
+The function `boxxyOutput` could thus be as shown, the `id` is passed along to the `<div>`, which is created with a `boxxy` class that will be used in the output binding to find that element and generate the output within that very `<div>` using data that will be passed from the server.

 ```r
 boxxyOutput <- function(id){